Serene-Garden/Cepheus/README.md

 When Cepheus is called for the first time, Cepheus will disable itself when the device size is 41mm, 44mm or 49mm (which supports native full-keyboard).

-Developers should make toggle its availablity `@AppStorage("internalCepheusIsEnabled") var internalCepheusIsEnabled = false`.
+Developers should make toggle its availablity `@AppStorage("internalCepheusIsEnabled")`.

 (Please hide the toggle in watchOS 9 cause it's meaningless.)